-This was how Robertson shows the difficulty and how he tried to solve it.
-Actually this may have been right, but there are still other difficulties that must be put into consideration, the first thing is that if the genealogy in Matthew is the genealogy of Joseph, which means that it is not that of the Christ, which means that he won’t be the Messiah since the Messiah should be from Solomon’s genealogy.
-It may be said that Joseph was considered his father even if he wasn’t the biological father, so Jesus still has the right to be the Messiah according to this genealogy, but actually I didn’t find an evidence in the Bible where it treats a biological father as a father by adoption, but even I found what tells that heir should be from the biological father not from a father by adoption:
+This was how Robertson shows the difficulty and how he and other Christians tried to solve it.
+This may seem a good explanation, but there are still other difficulties that must be put into consideration.
+The first thing is that if the genealogy in Matthew is the genealogy of Joseph, this means that it is not that of Jesus, which means that he won’t be the Messiah since the Messiah should be from David’s genealogy.
+It may be said that Joseph was considered his father even if he wasn’t the biological father, so Jesus still has the right to be the Messiah according to this genealogy, but actually there is no evidence in the Bible that it treats a biological father as a father by adoption.
+On the contrary, it tells that heir should be only from the biological father not from a father by adoption:

-Gen 15:3 And Abram said, Behold, to me thou hast given no seed: and, lo, one born in my house is mine heir.
-Gen 15:4 And, behold, the word of Jehovah came unto him, saying, This man shall not be thine heir; but he that shall come forth out of thine own bowels shall be thine heir.
+Genesis 15:3 And Abram said, Behold, to me thou hast given no seed: and, lo, one born in my house is mine heir.
+And, behold, the word of Jehovah came unto him, saying, This man shall not be thine heir; but he that shall come forth out of thine own bowels shall be thine heir.

 Other Difficulties in the Genealogy of Jesus